vitorarjol/laravel-admin-with-vue/README.md

 ## Here's what the tech stack looks like

 The goal here is to get the most benefits that we can from the first party packages of Laravel, while building some part of the code "from scratch".
-For example, I'm not going to use Jetstream and get everything done for me, I'll probably use fortify and implement some pieces by myself.
+For example, I'm not going to use Jetstream and get all the pieces of authentication done for me.
+I used Breeze as reference to keep a minimal footprint and implement some details by myself.

 I'm planning to go with: